Reduction of Galois Representations of slope 1: Introduction

 The following theorem describes the reduction $\bar{V}_{k,a_p}^{ss}$ when the slope $v(a_p)$ is equal to $1$, for all primes $p > 3$.

 \begin{theorem} Let $p>3$, let $k\geq 2p+2$ and let $r = k-2 \equiv b \mod (p-1)$, with $ 2 \leq b\leq p$.
 Suppose that the slope $v(a_p)=1$.
 Then $\bar{V}_{k, a_p}^{ss}$ is as follows:

 \end{theorem}

 \begin{remark} We have: \begin{itemize} \item Theorem~\ref{maintheoslopeone} describes the reduction $\bar{V}_{k,a_p}^{ss}$ completely for slope $v(a_p) = 1$ and primes $p \geq 5$.
-The results in the theorem match with all previous known results for weights $2 < k \leq 2p+1$ summarized in \cite{Berger11}, so the theorem could therefore have been stated for weights $k > 2$.\footnote{Recent work by Arsovski \cite{Arsovski} includes a study of the reduction $\bar{V}_{k,a_p}^{ss}$ when the slope is 1, for $b \neq 3$, $p$, though the reduction is not uniquely specified there.} \item It is a classical fact that the reduction is reducible in the ordinary case, that is, when the slope is $0$.
+The results in the theorem match with all previously known results for weights $k \leq 2p+1$ summarized in \cite{Berger11}, except for $k = 2$, where our theorem does not give the correct result, and for the cases $(k, a_p)=(4,\pm p)$, where the theorem does not directly apply as the quantity $\lambda$ is undefined.\footnote{Recent work by Arsovski \cite{Arsovski} includes a study of the reduction $\bar{V}_{k,a_p}^{ss}$ when the slope is 1, for $b \neq 3$, $p$, though the reduction is not uniquely specified there.} So, the theorem could have been stated for all weights excluding these cases. \item It is a classical fact that the reduction is reducible in the ordinary case, that is, when the slope is $0$.
 The theorem shows that the reduction $\bar{V}_{k,a_p}^{ss}$ is often reducible when the slope is $1$.
 For example, the reduction is reducible for the congruence classes $3 \leq b \leq p-1$ if $p \nmid r - b$.
 This behaviour at the integral slopes $\{0\} \cup \{1\}$ contrasts with the behaviour of the reduction for fractional slopes $v(a_p) \in (0,1) \cup (1,2)$, where $\bar{V}_{k,a_p}$ is mostly irreducible. \item However, when $v(a_p) = 1$, the theorem shows that in each congruence class of weights mod $(p-1)$ there are further congruence classes of weights mod $p$ where $\bar{V}_{k,a_p}$ is irreducible. \item A surprising trichotomy occurs for $b = 2$.
 This seems to be a more complicated manifestation of the dichotomy that occurs for weights $r \equiv 1 \mod (p-1)$ when $v(a_p) = \frac{1}{2}$ in \cite{BG13}. \end{itemize} \end{remark}

 The proof of Theorem~\ref{maintheoslopeone} uses the compatibility of the $p$-adic and mod $p$ Local Langlands Correspondences, with respect to the process of reduction \cite{B10}.
 This compatibility allows one to reduce the reduction problem to one on the `automorphic side', namely, to computing the reduction of a lattice in a certain Banach space.
 Let $G = \mathrm{GL}_2(\Q_p)$ and let $B(V_{k,a_p})$ be the unitary $G$-Banach space associated to $V_{k,a_p}$ by the $p$-adic Local Langlands Correspondence.
 The reduction $\overline{B(V_{k,a_p})}^{ss}$ of a lattice in this Banach space coincides with the image of $\bar{V}_{k,a_p}^{ss}$ under the (semisimple) mod $p$ Local Langlands Correspondence defined in \cite{Br03}.
 Since the mod $p$ correspondence is by definition injective, it suffices to compute the reduction $\overline{B(V_{k,a_p})}^{ss}$.